workco/code-assessment-web-ui/tasks/tasks.md

 For context, imagine the author of this PR is an engineer who is new to React and has one year of development experience.
 The PR is fulfilling an imaginary JIRA ticket called “Add Cart Animation on Opening/Closing.”

-# 6. Disable Add/Increment Based on Inventory - Level I
+# 6. Disable Add/Increment Based on Inventory

 Right now, products can be added or incremented regardless of inventory.
 Please update the codebase so that the product inventories never go below 0.